polipop-code/polipop-code/README.md

 </p>

 ## About me
-If I can say something I will say than I love be a creator, write, draw & of course make code and that means than I love build responsive, clean and simple, add interactions and make everithing looks and feels good.
+If I can say something I will say than I love be a creator, write, draw & of course make code, and that means than I love build responsive, clean and simple, add interactions and make everithing looks and feels good.
 I want to help to build the FUTURE, even if for now I'm a humble developer hehe (╯▽╰ )